 One of East-London's least gentrified markets, loud, smelly and full of character.

 This mixed market has a strong emphasis on food, catering for a wide variety of tastes from Afro-Carribean fruit and veg to Asian spices and plenty of fresh fish too.
 But it's not just the place to go for affordable food, Ridley Road Market also offers cheap clothes and household goods from a six pack of knickers to washing up liquid.
 Best of all, though, is the excellent selection of exotic food - quality varies from stall to stall so make sure you shop around.

 IN THIS ARTICLE

 Cabbages and Frocks Market

 Portobello Road Market

 London for Free

-From cheap budget hotels to luxury 5 star suites see our special offers for hotels, including Bloomsbury Park Hotel London from 52% off.
+From cheap budget places to stay to luxury 5 star hotels see our special offers for hotels, including The Royal Horseguards - A Guoman Hotel from 64% off.